Fatima Bernawi

 Fatima Mohammed Bernawi (1939 – 3 November 2022) (also transliterated Barnawi; فاطمة برناوي) was a Palestinian militant who was involved with Fatah in the mid-1960s, a significant period in the Israeli–Palestinian conflict.
-She was known for the attempted bombing of a movie theatre full of Israeli civilians in October 1967.
+She was known for the attempted bombing of an Israeli movie theatre in October 1967.

 Background and early life

 Bernawi was born in Jerusalem in 1939.
 In 1948 at the age of nine, during the Nakba, her mother who is Palestinian was displaced from Jerusalem to a refugee camp near Amman.
 However, they later returned to Palestine to her Nigerian father, who had fought in the 1936 Palestine revolt, and who had remained behind.